dinualx/file_handling/README.md

         return self.fileextension

+The method below it is used to validate file type based onits extension.
+I used a variable to store the instance self.fileextension variable by calling getfileextension(path), if the extension is not in the expected values, an error is raised, if the method runs successfully, it will return True value

     def validatefiletype(self, path):
         extension = self.getfileextension(path)
         if extension not in self.extensions:
             raise ValueError("Invalid file type, extension must be .csv, .txt, .pdf or .docx") return True

+The below methos will retrieve all words from the provided file.
+First, we validate the file type using the validatefiletype method; if the validatefiletype method fails, getallwords will practically fail at this step; I treated each type of file in particular.
+I placed the code in a try except block to handle 2 error situation, the first when file is not found; file could not be found due to wrong path or wrong filename in the path or anything wrong with the path; the second handled situation practically when the qfile cannot be opened for any other reasons, like password protected, corrupted or anything else that prevents the file to be opened; the words are placed in a list; I populated self.allwords instance variable with the list.
+After file type is opened and we retrieve all words in a list I have made a check step for this, to see if the words list is empty or not.
+If empty, an error will be raised that the provided file does not contain text.
+I raised an error here because there is no point in going further with anything that involves text processing if there is no text.

     def getallwords(self, path):
         if self.validatefiletype(path):